OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 ## Jira Elements Connect Plugin

 * With Jira Elements Connect plugin, the user can add custom fields which uses data from external data sources.
-*  {{ spaceName  }} supports all the variations of the field types supported by Elements Connect.
+*  <code class="expression">space.vars.SITENAME</code> supports all the variations of the field types supported by Elements Connect.

 | **Elements Connect Field** |
 | -------------------------- |